Reveal (R.E.M. album): Writing and recording

 Waronker noted that as opposed to Up, in which material tended to be pieced-together, Stipe created lyrics and melodies as the material for Reveal was being developed.
-The first track to be recorded for the album was "She Just Wants to Be", during the May 2000 sessions in Vancouver.
-"Imitation of Life" was developed from a 1999 demo variously referred to as "Fake Trumpet Chorus" or simply "Trumpet Chorus".
+The first track to be recorded for the album was "She Just Wants to Be" during the May 2000 sessions in Vancouver.
+"Imitation of Life" was developed from a 1999 demo variously referred to as "Fake Trumpet Chorus" or simply "Trumpet Chorus."
 The "fake trumpets" originally featured on the track were later replaced by a string section, which is heard on the final version.
 While working on the song, the band moved through a variety of tempos and instrumental palettes before settling on the acoustic guitar-centric arrangement of the final version.
 "Saturn Return" was written by Buck on piano.
 Parts of the recording were taken from a demo dating back to February 2000, which was combined with effects which were looped and played backwards.
 The band recorded "The Lifting" as a live take with Mills, McCaughey, Stringfellow, and Jamie Candiloro all on keyboards.
 The final version of "I've Been High" includes synth parts which were originally intended for "Imitation of Life"; these were replaced on the latter song by a keyboard solo by Stringfellow.
 "Chorus and the Ring" was recorded in a single take and developed from an improptu jam.
 Mills had not yet heard the song at the time of recording, and so Buck led him through the chords as it was being recorded and his bassline was improvised.
 "Disappear" evolved from a demo entitled "Underwater Acoustic", while other working titles included "32-Chord Song" (later "Summer Turns to High") and "Jimmy Webb on Mars" (later "All the Way to Reno").

 During the recording sessions, the band recorded a track entitled "Fascinating", which was removed from the record at the last moment.
 While Mills described the track as "very beautiful", the band felt its inclusion made the album "too long" as well as "too slow in the middle."
 Buck also felt the song would have "worked perfectly" on the record, but the band made a conscious choice to not release another album with a length of 64–65 minutes, leading to the song's exclusion.
-"Fascinating" was later covered by the duo Fischerspooner in 2009, while the R.E.M. version has also been leaked through the Internet.
-Another song, entitled "Free Form Jazz Jam", also appeared on early potential tracklists but did not make the final album.
+"Fascinating" was later covered by the duo Fischerspooner in 2009, while the R.E.M. version was finally released in 2019.
+Another song, "Free Form Jazz Jam," also appeared on early potential track lists but did not make the final album.